 Add Upperville To Your Calendar

 As the Upperville Colt and Horse Show celebrates in the heart of Virginia’s horse country each year with a healthy dose of tradition and class, the show continues to inspire generation after generation of equestrian talent.
 You’ll often find riders who have competed at the grounds for the duration of their careers and consistently come back with the same enthusiasm and love for the show as they did as children.
-This timeless gem of an event returns next year from June 6-12, 2022.
-Add it to your calendars now—you won’t want to miss it.
+This timeless gem of an event returns this year from June 6-12, 2022.
+Add it to your calendars—you won’t want to miss it.